-- In Information Retrieval - We compare a vector of 100K dimensions with ~3 non-null values (query) with one with ~500 non-null values (nnv) - Use inverted files to pick docs that have an overlap with the query - In clustering - We compare a vector with ~500 nnv with one with ~500 nnv - We need to compare many (all) docs with many (all) docs - Depends on the clustering algorithm - Inverted files offer much less speed-up - Feature selection or dimensionality reduction is essential - E.g., use the 1.000 "most descriptive" terms - E.g., perform Latent Semantic Indexing (LSI) before clustering
+- In Information Retrieval - We compare a vector of 100K dimensions with very few (<3?) nonnull values (nnv) with one with many more (500?) nnvs - Use inverted index to pick docs that have an overlap with the query - In clustering - We compare a vector with ${\sim}500$ nnv with one with ${\sim}500$ nnv - We need to compare many (all) docs with many (all) docs - Depends on the clustering algorithm - Inverted indexes offer much less, if any, speed-up - Feature selection or dimensionality reduction is essential - E.g., use the 1.000 "most descriptive" terms - E.g., perform Latent Semantic Indexing (LSI) before clustering